-- Adaptational Heroism: Most, meaning all but this incarnation, depictions of Damian is a moody, violent child raised by the League of Assassins, as his mother was Talia al Ghul.
+- Adaptational Heroism: Most, meaning all but this incarnation, depictions of Damian portray him as a moody, violent child raised by the League of Assassins, as his mother was Talia al Ghul.
 Here, Damian is not only the child of a married Batman and Catwoman, he's reluctant to follow his father's footsteps but otherwise shares his desire to help others.

 - Alternate Universe: He lives in one.

 - Composite Character: Of just about every known or potential offspring of Bruce Wayne:

 - Has the name and general appearance of Damian Wayne, the most recent Robin, Batman's Modern Age son with Talia al Ghul.